Suggested links

 People with an Ambien prescription should use this medication only as directed and report any behavioral concerns to their doctor or healthcare provider.
 Additionally, users with Ambien prescriptions should not share this medication with others.

-In addition, other popular prescription sleep medications besides Ambien include:
+Other popular prescription sleep medications besides Ambien include:

 • Lunesta (eszopiclone)